 Sometimes avoiding flying isn’t realistic.
-Because 2.4% of global CO2 emissions come from the aviation industry, the second best thing is to do your research and fly on an airline that is actively investing in clean, biofuel technology.
-For example, in 2019, KLM became the first airline ever to offer a commercial biofuel flight from Amsterdam to Paris.
+Because 2.4% of global CO2 emissions come from the aviation industry, the second best thing is to research and fly on an airline actively investing in clean, biofuel technology.
+For example, in 2019, KLM became the first airline to offer a commercial biofuel flight from Amsterdam to Paris.

-Biofuels can reduce carbon emissions by up to 80% when compared to fossil fuels.
-They are better than the typical fuel because they are made up of plant oils, wood chips, or agricultural waste.
+Biofuels can reduce carbon emissions by up to 80% compared to fossil fuels.
+They are better than typical fuel because they contain plant oils, wood chips, or agricultural waste.

 Non-stop flights are exponentially better for the environment than flights with layovers.
-But it’s not just because you’re travelling fewer kilometres on a direct flight.
-Rather it’s because as much as 50% of carbon emissions can come from the takeoff and landing, and this is especially true on short flights.
+But it’s not just because you travel fewer kilometres on a direct flight.
+Instead, it’s because as much as 50% of carbon emissions can come from the takeoff and landing, especially on short flights.

-Because air travel emissions make up 20% of the tourist industry’s global carbon footprint, it’s important to consider if you fly and how you fly.
+Because air travel emissions comprise 20% of the tourist industry’s global carbon footprint, it’s essential to consider whether and how to fly.
 If you need an example, then a non-stop 1,800km flight uses 13% of its fuel for taxi, takeoff, climbing, and descending.
-But if you made a layover, that number would jump to a whopping 23%.
-So the next time you’re booking a flight, ask yourself if saving £50 is worth the environmental cost.
+But if you made a layover, that number would jump to 23%.
+So the next time you book a flight, ask yourself if saving £50 is worth the environmental cost.

 A road trip is a fun way to see many attractions and visit different cities at your own leisure.
 It’s one of the perfect ways to practice slow travel.
 And it also releases 62g less emissions than a domestic plane per kilometre and 6g less than a long-haul flight!

-But there are first some tips about choosing an eco-friendly car you should know to maximise on your emission efficiency.
-First, if you want to drive to your destination but don’t have an eco car, consider hiring one that is a hybrid or electric as they are more fuel efficient and produce less emissions.
-Second, hire a car that is only as big as you need it, not bigger as they will need to use more fuel to carry more weight for the same amount of people.
+But there are first some tips about choosing an eco-friendly car you should know to maximise your emission efficiency.
+First, if you want to drive to your destination but don’t have an eco-car, consider hiring a hybrid or electric hybrid, as they are more fuel efficient and produce less emissions.
+Second, hire a car that is only as big as you need it, not bigger, as they will need more fuel to carry more weight for the same amount of people.
 This increases your emissions footprint.
 Lastly, travel with friends and family!
 But we’ll go more in detail on this in the next tip.

 Even driving emits less carbon than flying, and it can produce even less with the more people you’re sharing a ride with.
-A medium-sized petrol automobile emits roughly 192g of CO2 per kilometre when driven alone, however, this may be shared with other people.
+When driven alone, a medium-sized petrol automobile emits roughly 192g of CO2 per kilometre.
+However, this may be shared with other people.

-So, if the destination is close by and you’re going with family or friends, you might want to think about taking a road trip.
-But you also need to consider that if you’re going alone, flying can be more environmentally friendly depending on the distance and car.
+So, if the destination is nearby and you’re going with family or friends, you might want to consider a road trip.
+But you also need to consider that flying can be more environmentally friendly if you’re going alone, depending on the distance and car.

 You’re probably familiar with the convenient ride-hailing apps that get you to where you want to go over short distances.
 But you’re probably not using the rideshare or carpool feature, especially while travelling in a place that doesn’t have good public transportation.

-Similar to how you can use carpooling and ridesharing apps for long distances, you can also use them for shorter rides too.
-They work by pairing multiple parties going in the same direction with one of their drivers.
-Not only does the carpool option save you money, but it also reduces your carbon footprint and takes more cars off the road, especially in busy cities.
+Similar to how you can use carpooling and ridesharing apps for long distances, you can also use them for shorter rides.
+They pair multiple parties in the same direction with one of their drivers.
+The carpool option saves you money, reduces your carbon footprint, and takes more cars off the road, especially in busy cities.

-Travelling by train is the most ecologically friendly option, aside from walking or bicycling.
+Train travel is the most ecologically friendly option, aside from walking or bicycling.
 They emit 66-75% less carbon emissions than other forms of transportation, even if they’re electric.
-Trains are not only more sustainable, but they are better than other modes of transportation in terms of energy use, space usage, and noise levels.
+Trains are more sustainable and better than other modes of transportation in terms of energy use, space usage, and noise levels.

-But it’s not always easy to get around by foot because the city may be spread far apart or it’s not safe to walk.
-In that case, your next best bet to get around without leaving a large footprint behind is by renting a bike or a scooter.
+But it’s not always easy to get around on foot because the city may be spread far apart or it’s unsafe to walk.
+In that case, renting a bike or scooter is your next best bet to get around without leaving a large footprint behind.

-While it’s ideal to choose the travel option that involves the least amount of carbon emissions, it’s also unavoidable in some cases.
+While choosing the travel option with the least carbon emissions is ideal, it’s unavoidable sometimes.
 Whenever you can, you should choose to offset any part of the journey by investing in an environmental project that is helping to reduce the amount of carbon in the atmosphere.
-When choosing to offset your journey, keep in mind that offsets tend to be unregulated and therefore the quality of projects and investments can vary.
+Remember that offsets tend to be unregulated when offsetting your journey, so the quality of projects and investments can vary.

 A carbon emissions calculator can help you calculate your carbon footprint from travelling.
 It can also help you identify how much carbon you’ll need to offset.
 There are carbon calculators specific for one mode of transportation, such as this ICAO carbon emissions calculator for aeroplanes, and others that can also calculate other modes of transportation or even your footprint when you’re back home.

-While on holiday the possibilities of what you can do is endless.
+While on holiday, the possibilities of what you can do are endless.
 The key is to find a way to continue to be environmentally friendly while enjoying the most of your trip.

-Slow tourism is a practice that got renewed in the aftermath of the 2021 pandemic that had many wanting to take their time to explore at an easy pace.
-In contrast to mass tourism, slow tourism is a part of the sustainable tourism family which emphasises the connections made to local people, cultures, food, and music.
+Slow tourism is a practice that got renewed in the aftermath of the 2021 pandemic, with many wanting to take their time to explore leisurely.
+In contrast to mass tourism, slow tourism is a part of the sustainable tourism family, emphasising the connections made to local people, cultures, food, and music.